peiffer-innovations/automated_testing_framework/README.md

 * [Web](https://peiffer-innovations.github.io/automated_testing_framework/web/index.html#/)
   * _Note_: Please wait a few seconds after the example loads for the tests to start.
 Once the tests are complete, you can interact with the app and build and run your own tests.

 ---

+## Platforms

+For some reason, the static analyzer on [pub.dev](https://pub.dev) incorrectly flags this package as Android / iOS only.
+That's incorrect as this uses conditionals with constants to let the tree shaker to avoid code that would fail on other platforms.
+In fact, this library supports all platforms that Flutter supports (except maybe Fuscia as I cannot currently test there):

+* `Android`
+* `iOS`
+* `Linux`
+* `MacOS`
+* `Windows`

+---